 Intel launches new cloud gaming GPU for data centres

 Cloud is on the verge of reshaping the gaming industry forever.
-Two years ago, Ubisoft’s president, , predicted that , and that the home games console would soon go the way of the dinosaurs and Betamax.
+Two years ago, Ubisoft’s president, Yves Guillemot, predicted that the next generation of consoles would be the last, and that the home games console would soon go the way of the dinosaurs and Betamax.

 In its place, he continued, would come the era of cloud gaming.
 In short, the process of running a video game will move from a local device (like a PC or console) to a remote cloud, where increasingly powerful hardware and virtual machines (VMs) will then stream the game in real time back to a display device being controlled by the user.